 General Travel Health and the Vaden Health Center

 Make an appointment early in your orientation quarter with the on-campus Vaden Health Center Travel Clinic at (650) 498-2336 ext.
-1 or your personal doctor to discuss any health concerns you may have before going abroad.
+1 or your personal clinician to discuss any health concerns you may have before going abroad.
 Plan to do this early, because you may choose to have immunizations that need to be administered several weeks before you leave in order to be effective.
 Depending on the vaccinations administered, costs for Cardinal Care students range from $0-$260.
 If you are not covered under Cardinal Care and wish to have a vaccination done at the Vaden Health Center, add on approximately $30 for each scheduled vaccination cost.
-You should ask for the “International Certificates of Vaccination” (yellow pamphlet).
+You should ask for the “International Certificates of Vaccination or Prophylaxis” (yellow pamphlet).
 They may also be ordered by calling the CDC at 202.512.1800.
 Keep this with your passport while overseas to show what vaccinations you have had and leave a copy with your family at home.

 If you are traveling from your BOSP destination to another international location be aware of local health conditions abroad.
 You should be especially aware of any public health service recommendations or advisories.
 For current health conditions and recommended vaccinations contact the country desk at the State Department (202.647.4000), or the Centers for Disease Control.
 Some countries may require an AIDS test before letting you enter.
 Please check into this before you arrive at the airport because they will turn you away.